 We were careful to keep our disagreements solely on prophecy.
 We weren't real heretics.
 That was just a fun little name.
 We saw ourselves as protecting the truth, not undermining it.
 I remember walking out of a session one morning, looking at the vast horizon, wondering in awe at the natural beauty and grandeur of God's creation.
 What force would it take to create all that waste?
 As I looked out at the mesas, I felt small, exposed.
 It's in moments like that (and, oddly, in the shower) when I do my best thinking.
 Maybe it's because I get myself out of the way.
 Then it dawned on me - if the church was so wrong about prophecy, what's to say they aren't wrong on doctrine too?
 I ducked into a stairwell and looked around to make sure no one saw me have that thought.
 I kept my mouth shut tight about that!
 If I breathed out a whisper about it, I'd be exiled for certain.
 But, like prophecy, articles and sermons littered the floor about why the church was wrong on doctrinal issues.
 We were wrong on government, evangelism, the role of prophecy, the centrality of Christ, the calendar, the Last Great Day of Tabernacles, race relations, the list goes on and on.
 Everyone I knew expressed some sort of dissatisfaction with how things were done in the past.
 Why couldn't I?
 My novel contribution was simply to put these smaller bites together to see the whole meal.
 Since no one was going to allow me to question, I needed to give myself permission to question.
 As providence would have it, Harold Smith's sermon that morning was his attempt to get ahead of all the doctrinal drift and force everyone back on point.
 It was a real stinker of an obvious attempt to manipulate everyone.
 Coincidence?
 I think not.
 It seemed there might be something to this doctrine idea after all.
 That was the third crack in the dam.

 One average day, I was studying an average topic - the Sabbath and how it was magnified in the New Covenant - preparing for an average sermonette, when, all at once, I "got it".
 An incredible torrent of joy washed over me.
 Jesus Christ really did magnify all things!
 Our flaw was that we had defined "magnify" as "made harder".
 That was wrong.
+The Sabbath was magnified just like sacrifices were.
 Joy was unusual and strange.
 Armstrongists don't have joy.
 We feel best when we're given a right good beating in the sermon.
 But this wasn't guilt, it was joy!
 And I didn't trust it one bit.
 I studied late into the night, trying to see if what I thought was real or some elaborate emotional deception.
 Was I falling away?
 Was this Satan?
 Other sinful things feel pretty good, so joy wasn't necessarily proof.
 I buried my face in church material.
 By the time I went to bed, I had managed to quench that joy and go back into believing Armstrong.
 Whew!
 A close call!
 That was the fourth crack in the dam.

-I needed to know if we were right or wrong.
-Really know.
-I decided to do a little trial.
-I was going to take a doctrinal topic and put it to the test.
 I hated tithing.
 Nobody loves tithing.
 That would be my topic.
 I was going to study tithing every bit as hard as I studied prophecy, but I was going to be critical and try to poke holes in it.
 Devil's advocate.
 I think that is where the prototype As Bereans Did doctrinal gauntlet was first constructed.
 I would see for myself if the church was solid on doctrine.
-The doctrine went in, and wreckage came out.
+The doctrine of tithing went in, and wreckage came out.
 Did you know there's a difference between 10% and one-in-ten?
 Neither did I until that study.
 We were doing tithing very, very wrong.
 Highlights of that study are in the ten articles on tithing over at the old Escaping Armstrongism blog.
-Trust me, you wouldn't want to read the whole thing.
+Trust me, you wouldn't want to read the original study I made.
 It was 27 pages!
-That winter, I showed it to some close and respected friends.
-Try as they might, they couldn't disprove my thesis.
-It brought one of them to tears.
-He had sacrificed so much over the years.
-Tithing was his thing; his hill to die on.
-The thought of all that sacrifice being for nothing was too much for him to bear.
-He told me I was right, then apologized and said he could never read it again.
-Remember when I said 'nobody loves tithing'?
-Nobody but him.
-I loved that man.
-I still love that man.
-If he needed to bury this, then I say bury it.
-Burn it!
-But as for me, the church could be wrong on doctrine after all.
-That was the fifth crack in the dam.
+Condensing it into 10 pages made it easier to digest.

-What if it was only tithing?
-Logic dictates I had to try one more topic.
-One could be a fluke, but two is evidence.
-I had to know!
-I chose clean/unclean meats.
+I hated tithing, but I quite liked the meats laws.
 Pork made me feel sick when I ate it.
 I always knew when some found its way into my food at a restaurant.
 I thought this would be a fair choice.
 Certain of my inevitable defeat and confidently awaiting my comfortable return to orthodox Armstrongism, I fired up the doctrinal gauntlet.
 Much to my disappointment and confusion, the doctrine went in and wreckage came out.
 Did you know God gave Noah every creeping thing to eat, and that includes lizards?
 Neither did I until that study.
 Highlights of that study are in the eleven articles on food laws over at Escaping Armstrongism.
 You wouldn't want to read the full study of that one, either.
 It was 50 pages!
 That was the sixth crack in the dam.

 STOP THE WORLD, I WANT TO GET OFF